-SEAT launches an Allroad-style go-almost-anywhere estate.
+You probably didn't know that SEAT sells an Allroad-style go-almost-anywhere estate.
+What's it like?
 Jonathan Crouch reports.

 Ten Second Review

 The SEAT Leon X-PERIENCE sounds like a tacky dealer fun day with balloons and face painting but is in fact a very credible ruggedised all-wheel drive version of the Leon ST estate.
 Choose between 150 or 184PS versions of the 2.0-litre turbodiesel, both returning better than 55mpg.